KaanTanis/filament-model-translatable/README.md

 // Get the value
 $model->title // It will return the value of the app()->getLocale()
 $model->getTranslation('title', 'tr') // It will return the value of the target locale

+// if the given locale does not exist from database, it will return the title of the model itself
 ```

 ## Testing